Application Procedures-Individual Residents

 Step 3 - Prelicensing Education: Must complete 20 hours of public adjuster prelicensing education prior to the issuance of the license.
 Applicants may complete a 20-hour property Prelicensing education course to fulfill this requirement.
 Please use the approved education courses list and complete the drop down menus to retrieve a list of approved 20 hour prelicensing courses.

 Step 4 - Experience Requirement: Must have two years certified experience in the insurance adjusting field.
 2,000 hours of compensated time in the adjusting field is equal to one year of experience.
 New Applicants who were licensed as an Apprentice Public Adjuster for 12 months will satisfy the two-year experience requirement.

 Step 5 - Qualifying Exam: Schedule and pass the qualifying license exam using the following link that will provide you with information on how to schedule your exam: Insurance License Examination Information.

 - The Public Insurance Adjuster Educational Objectives detail the topics that are covered in the 20-hour prelicensing education course and serve as a study guide for preparing to take the qualifying license exam.

 The California Department of Insurance (CDI) requires California resident applicants to first pass the qualifying license exam prior to submitting their license application.

-Step 6 - Application: After passing the qualifying license exam, apply for a public insurance adjuster license using the Individual Application – Public Adjuster and Apprentice License, form CDI-180.
+Step 6 - Application: After passing the qualifying license exam, apply online for a public insurance adjuster license using Sircon, NIPR or the paper individual license application form – Public Adjuster and Apprentice License, form CDI-180.